 - Without the enchantment of plugins, pages do not allow taxonomy (categories, tags), related posts, and comments.
 Some plugins will let you add these features to pages but be careful!

 - Pages are stored in your database, which means they take up space just like posts.

-- Search engines put more relevance to post because they are time-dependent.
+- Search engines put more relevance to posts because they are time-dependent.

-WordPress Pages are better to be used for the static content of your site.
+WordPress Pages are better to be used for your site’s static content.
 They are a great way to organize your content in an easy-to-manage system that keeps things simple.
 If you want to create a whole website from scratch, pages could work well for the structure of your site without having to worry about plugins and posts getting mixed up together!
 Even though pages are created for static content, users can update them like they do with blog posts.

 A page could be used as a static front page or your website.
-This way all your blog posts are displayed on another page.
-You can choose a static page, to be represented as a front page, from the user settings.
+This way, all your blog posts are displayed on another page.
+From the user settings, you can choose a static page to be represented as a front page.